ajcrites/team-stanton/_posts/2015-03-03-slack-teams.markdown

 Dev and QA are in Slack but we need to also include the full project crew -- design, architecture, PM, etc. This introduces more challenges in terms of sandboxing information.
 Many projects have third-party vendors, contractors and client representatives that need to be in the team chat as well.

+### Limited integrations

+Slack allows 10 types of integrations per team.
+While we have some common integration types needed for all project (e.g. GitHub), we quickly max out on optional integrations like Google Docs, Dropbox, Asana, custom webhooks, etc.

 Some of these challenges could be solved by paying for Slack for everyone in Mobiquity but not all.

 ## The Plan